 Financial highlights post-IPO

-Reddit’s 2025 earnings show steady improvement across revenue, profitability, and margins.
+Reddit’s Q1 2026 earnings show steady improvement across revenue, profitability, and margins.
 Key results include:

-- Adjusted EBITDA margin: consistently above 40% for several quarters
+- Adjusted EBITDA margin: 40% in Q1 2026, with margins consistently at or above 40% across recent quarters.

 These numbers indicate stronger financial performance, better cost management, and stable profitability after the IPO.